Kat Jungnickel

 Research interests

 Kat’s research combines critical analysis and inventive practice with a commitment to public engagement.
-Her focus on mobilities, bodies, gender and DiY cultures contributes to STS, feminist technoscience and mobility studies.
-Her approach is informed by an interest in making sociological arguments in multi-dimensional forms.
+Her focus on mobilities, bodies, gender and DiY cultures contributes to STS, feminist technoscience and queer studies.
+Her approach is informed by an interest in making arguments in multi-dimensional forms.

 Kat has a track record for rigorous, original and interdisciplinary funded research.
 She has experience leading multi-scaled projects and teams, developing inventive methods and new modes of knowledge transmission.
 These include ESRC, AHRC, college and industry grants and an ERC consolidator grant.